improving/ai-sdd-openspec-workshop/README.md

 - **Better Artifact Quality**: With a focused context, the generated specs, designs, and task lists are more precise and less likely to contain cross-feature contamination.

 This practice is especially important in a workshop setting where multiple features are being developed in sequence.

+---

+## Tests-First vs. Tests-Second in Agentic SDD

+A common objection to TDD in agentic development: *"The agent writes both the tests and the code, so why not let it write the code first and the tests second?
+It uses fewer tokens."*

+**Tests-Second (the pushback)**
+- Slightly lower token cost on the happy path.
+- Tests are written with the implementation in view — they describe what the code *does*, not what the spec *demanded*.
+- The agent has no objective oracle during implementation, so drift from the spec is harder to detect.
+- One round of rework wipes out any token savings.

+**Tests-First (recommended)**
+- The first artifact produced is a machine-checkable encoding of the spec — intent drift is caught in seconds.
+- Gives the agent a tight feedback loop: write → run → observe → fix, terminating cleanly when tests go green.
+- Slightly higher best-case token cost, dramatically lower worst-case cost.
+- Optimizes for **enforceable intent**, not generation efficiency.

+**Key Takeaway**

+> *Tests-second optimizes for tokens.
+Tests-first optimizes for intent.
+Pick which one you want to be wrong about in production.
+The agent will happily write tests that pass — only tests written before the code can prove the code did what the spec asked.*